BrianLipscombe/radiology-outpatient-board/README.md

 This is Brian Lipscombe's third Milestone Project at [Code Institute](https://codeinstitute.net).
 It was built using HTML5, CSS3, JavaScript, Python+Flask, MongoDB, Gitpod, and deployed on the hosting platform Heroku.
 It is designed with Code Institute's Assessment Handbook Project Idea 0 in mind - Bring your own idea to life, based on providing value to users to address a specific real or imagined need.

-It is intended to provide management support and to serve as a reminder to diagnostic medical imgaging techs of outpatient appointments scheduled within a radiology department.
-In a busy hospital setting, balancing scheduled appointments for outpatients with spontaneous STAT orders constantly being placed from the Emergency Department as well as prolonged, complicated exam orders from the Intensive Care Unit can be very challenging, and an app like this could provide some added organization.
+It is not intended for public use but instead intended to provide management support for orders within a radiology department, or tandem group of radiology departments, within a hospital setting.
+In such a busy setting, balancing scheduled appointments for outpatients with spontaneous STAT orders being placed from the Emergency Department as well as prolonged, complicated exam orders from the Intensive Care Unit can be very challenging, and an app like this could provide some added organization and time-management.

-The app can be found [here.](https://8080-brianlipscombe-radiology-2sjdmmrwjw4.ws-us31.gitpod.io/get_tasks)
+The app can be found on Heroku [here.](https://8080-brianlipscombe-radiology-2sjdmmrwjw4.ws-us31.gitpod.io/get_tasks)

 ## User Experience (UX)

 * User Stories

-    1. Visitor Goals
+1. Radiology Employee Goals

-    - Register
+    - Register a username and password
+    - Log in
+    - Add outpatient orders from hardcopies in fax basket, including modality, patient name, exam description, date, time, any pertinent comments, and indicate whether the exam is urgent or not
-    - Add orders
+    - Edit orders if any information changes
-    - Edit orders
+    - Delete completed orders

 2. Owner Goals

-    - Manage outpatient orders for effeciently
+    - Allow radiology employees to input, edit, complete, and manage outpatient orders more effeciently.
-    - Ensure only registered staff memnbers have access to the app to protect patient information
+    - Ensure only registered staff memnbers have access to the app and is only used within the radiology department to protect patient information.
-    - Allow users to add and edit order information
-    - Allow users to add comments to help expedite appointments
+    - Allow users to create new profiles.

 * Design

 1. Color Scheme

-        Black is used for each collapsible header to represent radiology which in some hospitals radiology techs wear black scrubs.
-White with a bit transparency is used to add proper contrast against the black headers.
+    - Black is used for each collapsible header because in some hospitals radiology teams wear black scrubs to quickly differentiate from other hospital staff members.
+    - White with a bit transparency is used to add contrast against the black headers.
+    - Red is used in the top navbar to mimic the hospital's red exterior signage.
+    - Blues are used in some text and buttons to contrast the urgency of red, to bring a form of aesthetic balance.

 2. Imagery

     The background image was taken from the UCI Medical Center website [here](https://uci.edu/presidential-gateway/overview/_img/overview-future-hospital-1200x570.jpg) then modified using Adobe Photoshop.

 3. Typography

     The fonts are kept basic for easy readability.

 * Wireframe

-    View the developer's Balsamiq mock-up [here.](https://slack-files.com/T0L30B202-F032TL0U7FZ-9c9a17a249)
+    View the Balsamiq wireframe [here.](https://slack-files.com/T0L30B202-F032TL0U7FZ-9c9a17a249)

 ## Features

 * Responsive on all device sizes.
-* Interactive elements: Buttons, answer options, scoring system.
+* Interactive elements: Search bar, Buttons, collapsible popout, and calendar date picker.
+* Ability to create, read, upadate, and delete orders.

 ## Technologies Used